holochain/dev-camp-playground/day2/README.md

 This should automatically open up [http://localhost:3000](http://localhost:3000) in your browser, which is where your UI is now being served.
 Similar to when it was being served via the production `holochain` Conductor, but this time it has live-reload, and isn't serving static (pre-compiled) files, but dynamic ones.

+When you have the UI running on localhost:3000 and it's showing the Register screen, yay!
+You have everything you need to get started doing "full-stack" Holochain development.
+That is: a running DNA Instance, and a running UI connecting to it.

 Under the `react-ui-src` folder, open up the `index.js` file.

 Note the two constant variables declared near the top, `instanceID`, and `holochainWebsocketUri`.